lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 The default query type, and default user interface, is for "UI assisted" queries.

-**Select Table**: Drop down menus of available tables.
-For DP0.2 data, choose the "Table Collection (Schema): dp02_dc2_catalogs" in the left drop-down menu.
+**Select Table**: Once you click on the "DP0.2 Catalogs" tab, you can choose the table to work with by clicking the "up-down" arrow to show the available tables.
-The default table in the right drop-down menu is the Object table.
+The default table in the right drop-down menu is the Object table, and we will use this table for this introduction.
 See the :ref:`DP0-2-Data-Products-DPDD` for table descriptions and schema.
-Notice how the table view at lower-right will automatically update to match the selected table.
+Notice how the table view at lower-right will automatically update to match the table selected by you (via clicking the "up-down" arrow).

 **Enter Constraints**: For "Spatial" constraints, choose the desired shape type for a spatial search ("Cone" or "Polygon"), and the appropriate instructions for the search terms will appear.
 For example,